 Over the years ownership changed and the hotel expanded to take in all of the original building.
 Unfortunately there is no data on when it was first named Dean Court.

 In 1969 the Washington Family bought the premises and, in 1978, acquired the adjoining property.
 It was on the site of a medieval cottage and had a mock-Georgian front bolted on.
 It too has a history as it had been a small Guest House in the 1930s, then known as Vollens.
 In 1986 three business partners bought the Dean Court and the cottage, which was then integrated into the main building.
 It was during this conversion that the mock-Georgian frontage was revealed and almost disintegrated!

 In 1993 the Hotel came the under the sole ownership of one of the partners.
 In 2004 a major refurbishment was undertaken to completely re-style the interior.
 This three-year project transformed the hotel and has enabled it to win several awards for its contemporary design.
-The Dean Court is now regarded as York’s most trendy boutique – style hotel It is certainly winning great approval from its guests – especially those who knew it of old!
+The Dean Court is now regarded as a unique boutique – style hotel.
+It is certainly winning great approval from its guests – especially those who knew it of old!